 Although your proposal shouldn’t be overly promotional, appealing to emotions is still a valuable part of the RFP process.
 This is something you can incorporate once you’ve addressed differentiation.
 Especially in changing times, bringing attention to your brand strength and security gives the offeror peace of mind so you can properly address what truly matters to them.

-3. Overwriting Your Response
+3. Overwriting Your Bid Proposal

-4. Ignoring Pain Points
+4. Ignoring Pain Points in Your Bid Proposal

 The offeror is requesting proposals for a reason.
-No matter the industry, the purpose of an RFP remains the same: to fill a need for a product or service that a company can’t meet internally.
-Each company has its own set of pain points, or concerns that are of top priority.
+No matter the industry, the purpose of an RFP remains the same: to fill a need for a product or service that a company can’t (or won’t) meet internally.
+Each company has its own set of pain points or concerns that are of top priority.
 Research these areas of concern before writing your response.
 Whatever the pain points are, be sure to address them as the focus of your bid proposal.
 As you’re writing, think about what you do better than your competitors and why the offeror should choose you over them.
 Let the answers to these two (2) questions guide your response from beginning to end.

 5. Boring the Offerer With a Subpar Bid Proposal